 This one is pretty obvious, right?
 You already gather lots of knowledge even before moving to your target country, when you are still in the research phase.
 But then you learn even more as you start your new life there.
 Each day you learn something new about the culture in your host country: from traditional dishes to etiquette rules there is really no limit to the new things you can learn and get acquainted with.
 And you know what they say: knowledge is power.
 Once you know something, you cannot un-know it, so it’s up to you to put it to a good use!

 Not everyone decides to learn the language of the host country when living and working abroad, especially if they don’t plan on staying there for long.
 But learning a new language is always a great idea, no matter the situation.
 Both science and common sense constantly prove that language learning is one of the best things that can happen to your brain.
 Besides the practical advantage of getting to communicate with your business partners and colleagues in their own language, there are many other ways learning a language makes you a better person.
 It makes you more open-minded, tolerant, and creative, just to name a few.
 And it also helps you develop logical and systematic thinking.
 From a scientific point of view, language learning is like a major motivation for your brain to do more and better.
 With learning a new language you keep your brain active, and just as a body that is kept fit, a fit brain is less likely to decline with age.

-Get Matched To Your Personal Coach
+Get Matched, Talk To Your Personal Coach

 3 – Creativity